 - A Video Loop of over 120 artworks paired with music available on the Arts & Medicine channel 44 and on-demand through patient television

-The Art Program consists of Executive Director and Curator, Joanne Cohen; Curators, Jennifer Finkel and Bellamy Printz; Registrar and Assistant Curator, Kathryn Koran; Preparators, Noel Ward and Tim Gaewsky; and Department Coordinators, Meghan Hunter and Kristen McDowell.
+The Art Program consists of Executive Director and Curator, Joanne Cohen; Curators, Jennifer Finkel and Bellamy Printz; Assistant Curator and Registrar, Kathryn Koran; Preparators, Noel Ward and Tim Gaewsky; Department Coordinator, Meghan Hunter; and Curatorial Fellow, Jerika Jordan.